PettitWesley/fluent-bit-docs/pipeline/outputs/kinesis.md

     workers 2
 ```

 If you enable a single worker, you are enabling a dedicated thread for your Kinesis output.
-We recommend starting with without workers, evaluating the performance, and then adding workers one at a time until you reach your desired/needed throughput.
-For most users, no workers or a single worker will be sufficient.
+As of Fluent Bit v1.9.0+ there is one worker enabled by default; to use zero workers you must explicitly set `workers 0`.
+We recommend starting with the default 1 worker, evaluating the performance and throughput, and then adding workers one at a time until you reach your desired/needed throughput.
+For most users, the single default worker will be sufficient.

 ### AWS for Fluent Bit